-Johnson says he’ll pull Brexit bill if lawmakers force delay
+Boris Johnson faces showdown with lawmakers over Brexit bill

 “Unless you are prepared to contemplate more expansive debate, there is not the slightest possibility of considering the deal that has been obtained within the time available,” Ken Clarke, a senior lawmaker recently ousted from Johnson’s Conservative Party group in Parliament, told the Guardian newspaper.

-The showdown comes just nine days before Britain’s scheduled departure date.
-Johnson’s government had sought a “straight up-and-down vote” Monday on the agreement he struck last week with the 27 other EU nations laying out the terms of Britain’s exit.
+Johnson’s government had sought a “straight up-and-down vote” Monday on the agreement.

 But the speaker of the House of Commons, John Bercow, refused to allow it because lawmakers voted to delay approving the Brexit deal on Saturday, and parliamentary rules bar the same measure from being considered a second time during a session of Parliament unless something has changed.